 The design of subways is detailed in TD36/93: 'Subways for Pedestrians and Pedal Cyclists, Layout and Dimensions'.
-The guidance in this document and in Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)) should also be followed by designers.
+The guidance in this document and in Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)) should also be followed by designers.